+Calendar year

-Calendar year January 1 through December 31 of the same year.
+January 1 through December 31 of the same year.
 For new enrollees, the calendar year begins on the effective date of their enrollment and ends on December 31 of the same year.

+Clinical Trials Costs Categories

+An approved clinical trial includes a phase I, phase II, phase III, or phase IV clinical trial that is conducted in relation to the prevention, detection, or treatment of cancer or other life-threatening disease or condition and is either Federally funded; conducted under an investigational new drug application reviewed by the Food and Drug Administration; or is a drug trial that is exempt from the requirement of an investigational new drug application.
-Clinical Trials Costs Categories Routine care costs - costs for routine services such as doctor visits, lab tests, x-rays and scans, and hospitilizations related to treating the patient's condition, whether the patient is in a clinical trial or is receiving standard therapy.

-Extra care costs - costs related to taking part in a clinical trial such as additional tests that a patient may need as part of the trial, but not as part of the patient's routine care.

-Research costs - costs related to conducting the clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes.
+- Routine care costs costs for routine services such as doctor visits, lab tests, x-rays and scans, and hospitalizations related to treating the patient's cancer, whether the patient is in a clinical trial or is receiving standard therapy - Extra care costs costs related to taking part in a clinical trial such as additional tests that a patient may need as part of the trial, but not as part of the patient's routine care - Research costs costs related to conducting the clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes.
+These costs are generally covered by the clinical trials.
+This plan does not cover these costs.

+Coinsurance

-Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.
-See page page 15.
+Coinsurance is the percentage of our allowance that you must pay for your care.
+See page 20

+Copayment

-Copayment A copayment is a fixed amount of money you pay when you receive covered services.
-See coinsurance, and copayments) for the covered care you receive.
+A copayment is a fixed amount of money you pay when you receive covered services.
+See page 20.